bigyanpoudel/react-global-modal/README.md

 ##### 5. simple example with package itself
 For working with react-global-modal, you can check the [Example](https://github.com/bigyanpoudel/react-global-modal/tree/main/playground/react-global-modal-example)

+Note: In the case of customization, if you need more props you can pass  the prop while opening the modal and can access the same prop in your custom modal.
+You can also observe this in the example.
 # License

 MIT © [bigyanpoudel](https://github.com/bigyanpoudel)